 Our clinic encompasses patients referred regionally, nationally and internationally.
 We work closely with other pediatric subspecialties to provide expert, compassionate and coordinated care to complex patients with aerodigestive issues, inflammatory bowel disease and liver disease in our specific clinics.

-You will also have an opportunity to learn and participate in liver transplants.
-Our close working relationship with adult gastroenterology provides opportunities to learn from world experts in motility disorders, pancreatic abnormalities and advanced endoscopic techniques.
+In the Pediatric Gastroenterology Fellowship, you also have an opportunity to learn about and participate in liver transplants.
+Our close working relationship with adult gastroenterology staff provides opportunities to learn from world experts in motility disorders, pancreatic abnormalities and advanced endoscopic techniques.

-A large part of a fellowship is furthering skills as an educator.
-You will have opportunities to teach pediatric residents and medical students during both inpatient and outpatient rotations.
-Courses in furthering teaching skills as a clinician educator are available.
+A large part of a fellowship is furthering your skills as an educator.
+You have opportunities to teach pediatric residents and medical students during both inpatient and outpatient rotations.
+Courses in furthering your teaching skills as a clinician-educator are available.

-Many opportunities for laboratory, translational and clinical research abound at Mayo Clinic through collaborations with pediatric subspecialties and adult gastroenterology.
-Fellows interested in translational and clinical research may obtain a master's degree through the Center for Translational Science Activities during their research time.
+Many opportunities for laboratory, translational and clinical research abound at Mayo Clinic.
+In collaboration with adult gastroenterology, we offer a National Institutes of Health T32 training grant.
+This 3.5-year track prepares fellows for independent research careers.
+Fellows interested in translational and clinical research may obtain a master's degree or a postdoctoral diploma through the Center for Clinical and Translational Science during their research time.

 Please do not hesitate to contact me with questions.